STVND/script_runner/README.md

+#WIP

-WIP - Intended to give the user a directory(or directories) that they can check for powershell, batch, and bash scripts.
+Intended to give the user a directory(or directories) that they can check for powershell, batch, and bash scripts.
 It then allows the user to run the scripts using a "script runner".

 Todo:
 [X]  - Script Running Logic